akashacms/akashacms-website/documents/quick-start/directories.html.md

 1. One AkashaCMS plugin, or an AkashaCMS project, might want to override a file in an Assets, Layouts or Partials directory.
 1. An AkashaCMS project might want to assemble content from several sources.

-This led to two concepts:

-1. Stacked directories where there are multiple instances of a given directory
-1. Mounting one or more directories inside the Documents directory
+To satisfy these use cases, AkashaRender supports a _directory stack_ for the _Assets_, _Layouts_, _Documents_, and _Partials_ directory categories.
+By "stack" we mean that there are virtual directories, `assets`, `documents`, `partials`, and `layouts`, which are a sort of merging of the actual directories in the corresponding directory categories.

+The basic rule is that the directories in each stack are listed in order.
+When AkashaRender looks for a file in a virtual directory stack, it searches the directory in order, using the first matching file it finds.

+But, there is still more involved in fully describing this feature.
 For the rest of this discussion it will be useful to refer to [the Configuration file for this website](https://github.com/akashacms/akashacms-website/blob/master/config.js).
+It has a very complex directory stack structure pulling together content from multiple sources.

 # Stacked directories and overridable files